The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 poisons that harm people before we realize what has happened."
 Or in computing: "If tasked to create new, interesting, functional software, it

 could create dangerous computer viruses."
-Let that sink in.
 The same system that: Can't compare two numbers correctly

 Modifies its own code to infinite loops